-We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Beulah Public School District, North Dakota, as of and for the year ended June 30, 2019, which collectively comprise the Beulah Public School District's basic financial statements and have issued our report thereon dated April 7, 2020.
+We have audited the financial statements of the governmental activities and each major fund of the Beulah Public School District, North Dakota, as of and for the year ended June 30, 2021, which collectively comprise the Beulah Public School District's basic financial statements and have issued our report thereon dated January 24, 2022.
 Professional standards require that we provide you with the following information related to our audit.